When will I be advised of my fee information?

 When is the balance of my tuition fees due?

-The balance of your tuition fees will be due on or before the 10th day of class each term.
+The balance of your tuition fees will be due on or before the 10th day of term.
 We encourage you to use online methods of payments and to not wait until the last day to make your payment.
 When paying by online banking or telephone banking please allow 5 days for your payment to reach the college by the due date.
 A payment by Visa or Mastercard using Fanshawe's WebAdvisor will process immediately.
 By paying early and paying online you will avoid line-ups and long waits and be able to focus on your studies.

 What if my fees are not paid in full by the due date?

 Avoid the late fee by paying your fees in full by the balance of fees due date.
-A late fee of $150 will apply on the 11th day of class if your fees are not paid in full by the due date each term.
+A late fee of $150 will apply on the 11th day of term if your fees are not paid in full by the due date each term.

 What financial assistance is available to help with my education expenses?